bunkahle/Transcrypt-Examples/document_write/document_write.rst

 is fully loaded, it will delete all existing HTML - it overwrites an existing html content on the webpage.

-The method comes from times when there were no DOM and no possibilities to modify the html element with commands like document.getElementById and the like.
+The method comes from times when there were no DOM elements and no possibilities to modify the html element with commands like document.getElementById and the like.
 But it still lives, because there are scripts using it.